unep-grid/helm-charts/ROADMAP.md

 ## In progress

+- Implement a logging system (i.e., Prometheus, Grafana) _[outsourced to [SixSq](https://sixsq.com/)]_
-- External review of the Helm package by [SixSq](https://sixsq.com/) including:
+- Customize the Helm package to allow deployment on different infrastructure _[outsourced to [SixSq](https://sixsq.com/)]_
-  - Test and validate Network policies
-  - Test and validate requests and limits
-  - Investigate redis overcommit

 ## To Do

+- Add a variable for node affinity values
+- Use `envFrom` for better environment variables handling (shorter manifests)
 - Define update strategy (rolling update or not)
 - Develop liveness, readiness and startup probes
-- Implement a logging system (i.e., Prometheus, Grafana)
-- Customize the Helm package to allow deployment on different infrastructure
+- Test and validate requests and limits from a real use of the MapX instance